stackotter/swift-bundler/README.md

 ### Distributing the app

 Use the `bundle` command to create an app bundle that you can distribute to users.
-It is recommended to use the `-c release -u` options to create an optimized universal binary (for running on both Intel and Apple Silicon Macs).
+It is recommended that you use the `-c release -u` options to create an optimized universal binary (for running on both Intel and Apple Silicon Macs).

 ```sh
 # Build the app and output it to the current directory.